Adaptive Multiple Importance Sampling: A banana shape target example

 \section{A banana shape target example}

-In order to evaluate the performances of the AMIS algorithm, we resorted to the benchmark target density set by \cite{haario:saksman:tamminen:1999,haario:saksman:tamminen:2001}, which can be calibrated to be extremely challenging.
-The target density is based on a centred $p$-multivariate Gaussian, $\by\sim\mathcal{N}_p(0_p,\Sigma)$ with covariance matrix $\Sigma=\text{diag} (\sigma^2,1,\ldots,1)$ which is twisted by a change of variable in the second coordinate from $y_2$ to $y_2-b(y_1^2-\sigma^2)$.
+This evaluation of the performances of AMIS resorts to the benchmark target density of \cite{haario:saksman:tamminen:1999,haario:saksman:tamminen:2001}, which can be calibrated as to become extremely challenging.
+The target density is based on a centered $p$-multivariate Gaussian, $\by\sim\mathcal{N}_p(0_p,\Sigma)$ with covariance matrix $\Sigma=\text{diag} (\sigma^2,1,\ldots,1)$ which is twisted by a change of variable in the second coordinate from $y_2$ to $y_2-b(y_1^2-\sigma^2)$.
 Other coordinates remain unchanged.
 This change of variable leads to a twisted (or banana shaped) distribution that has expectation equal to 0 and uncorrelated components.
-Since the Jacobian of the twisting transformation is equal to 1, the target density is:
+Since the Jacobian of the twisting transformation is equal to $1$1, the target density is

-where $f_{\mathcal{N}(0_p,\Sigma)}(\cdot)$ denotes the density of the centred $p$-multivariate Gaussian distribution with covariance $\Sigma$.
-One of the appeals of this benchmark is to allow for various degrees of heavy tails while allowing to work in high dimensional settings.
+where $f_{\mathcal{N}(0_p,\Sigma)}(\cdot)$ denotes the density of the centered $p$-multivariate Gaussian distribution with covariance $\Sigma$.
+One of the appeals of this benchmark is to allow for various degrees of heavy tails through the choice of the parameter $b$.